michael-ezeanioma/sqlalchemy-challenge/README.md

 # Dependencies

-Database Connection: SQLAlchemy for database integration.
+__Database Connection__: SQLAlchemy for database integration.

-Data Analysis: Pandas for data manipulation and Matplotlib for visualization.
+__Data Analysis__: Pandas for data manipulation and Matplotlib for visualization.

-Flask API: Flask to serve climate data via API.
+__Flask API__: Flask to serve climate data via API.

-SQLite: Relational database for storing climate records.
+__SQLite__: Relational database for storing climate records.

 # Technologies Used

-Python: Primary programming language.
+__Python__: Primary programming language.

-SQLAlchemy: Database connection and ORM.
+__SQLAlchemy:__ Database connection and ORM.

-SQLite: Relational database for climate data storage.
+__SQLite__: Relational database for climate data storage.

-Pandas: Data analysis and manipulation.
+__Pandas__: Data analysis and manipulation.

-Matplotlib: Data visualization.
+__Matplotlib__: Data visualization.

-Flask: API development framework.
+__Flask__: API development framework.

  # How to Use

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Install dependencies using pip install -r requirements.txt.
+2. Install dependencies using pip install -r requirements.txt.

-Open climate_starter.ipynb and run the analysis.
+3. Open climate_starter.ipynb and run the analysis.

-Start the Flask API with python app.py.
+4. Start the Flask API with python app.py.

-Access API endpoints through a web browser or Postman.
+5. Access API endpoints through a web browser or Postman.

 # Conclusion